Zebec Card

 • Non-Custodial Approach allows users to retain control of their crypto until the moment of spending

-• Multi-Chain Support across 15+ blockchains provides flexibility for users with diverse crypto holdings
+• Extensive Multi-Chain Support across 150+ tokens and 18 major blockchains provides flexibility for users with diverse crypto holdings

 • Minimal KYC Requirements (especially for U.S. users) offer greater privacy compared to many alternatives